 American Horror Story: Cult has the benefit of being both hilarious and hilariously anti-Trump (whatever Ryan Murphy may say), but the positives end there.
 While the title might lead you to expect a certain kind of horror story, this is a show that aims to examine the cult of personality that finds a foothold in discord… and one woman’s truly ruptured psyche.

 Sarah Paulson stars as Ally Mayfair-Richards.
 The show kicks off as Trump wins the election and Ally, as a married, gay woman is rather horrified by the idea.
+Historically, the underrepresentation of gay women in film and television has been a controversial issue, so it was refreshing for one of the lead characters in the show to be part of the LGBTQ+ community.
 She also has a recurring fear of clowns which harkens back to a previous season of the show – read: we get to reuse footage.
 Ally’s wife, Ivy Mayfair-Richards (Alison Pill), isn’t exactly happy either, but she’s more concerned about Ally’s excitable, occasionally-not-as-medicated-as-she-should-be response.
 This a realm of cliches and characters who stand in for perspectives and demographics, so you now know everything about these characters that you’re going to get.

 Of course, Trump’s win isn’t going to result in the same response from everyone, and Kai Anderson (Evan Peters) sees the win as something of an emboldening proposition, leading him initially to voice his concerns at a city council meeting.
 This doesn’t go over well, but that doesn’t bother Kai in the least.
 Well, it does bother him, but it doesn’t slow him down.